 Since the 1787 invention of the immersive 360-degree painted panorama by Robert Barker, the panorama has been used to depict such subject matter as architectural complexes and historical events—aspects of our cultural heritage.
 Computer-based interactive panoramic imaging is an effective tool for documenting sacred spaces as it provides an immersive 360-degree recording of a place in time—allowing the viewer to understand an environment much like one would do in the physical world.

-Seth Thompson is a media artist, writer and educator who is involved in documenting and interpreting art, design and culture through print and online presentations.
+Seth Thompson is an art educator, involved in documenting and interpreting art, design and culture through print and online presentations.
 His website is www.seththompson.info.